Frequently asked questions about hernias – understandable answers from the VenaZiel Hernia Center Berlin

 2. can an inguinal hernia resolve itself?

-No. An inguinal hernia does not regress and may become larger or incarcerated over time.
+No. An inguinal hernia does not resolve on its own and may become larger or incarcerated over time.
 Surgery is the only permanent solution.

 3 When is a hernia dangerous and an emergency?